-In this mission, we'll learn about the csvkit library, which supercharges your workflow by adding 13 new command-line tools specifically for working with CSV files.
-We'll focus on these five tools from csvkit:
+In this lesson, we’ll learn about the csvkit library, which supercharges your workflow by adding 13 new command-line tools specifically for working with CSV files.
+We’ll focus on these five tools from csvkit:

 - csvstack: for stacking rows from multiple CSV files.

 - csvlook: renders CSV in pretty table format.

 - csvcut: for selecting specific columns from a CSV file.

 - csvstat: for calculating descriptive statistics for some or all columns.

 - csvgrep: for filtering tabular data using specific criteria.

 As you work through each concept, you’ll get to apply what you’ve learned from within your browser; there’s no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer-checking to ensure you’ve fully mastered each concept before learning the next.